Me, oh my, who doesn’t love Chiang Mai and need an ultra-fabulous, 3 day Chaing Mai itinerary in their life?

 Because this former seat of the Lanna kingdom has been transformed into a sprawling modern city (complete with vegan donut shops that will make every expat’s heart sing with joy) that is surrounded by vast tracts of lush green countryside, pristine rainforests, picturesque waterfalls, and quiet country villages – all of which are just waiting to be explored.

 All I need is for you to kick your heels and chillax like a boss.
-Because I’m about to reveal all the juicy deets about where to eat in Chiang Mai, what to do in Chiang Mai, where to stay in Chaing Mai, and how to get to and from the airport in Chiang Mai.
+Because I’m about to reveal all the juicy deets about where to eat in Chiang Mai, what to do in Chiang Mai, where to stay in Chaing Mai, some of the best temples in Chiang Mai, and how to get to and from the airport in Chiang Mai.

 By the time you actually get to Chaing Mai, people might start to mistake you for a local.

 Minus that pink, sequence fanny pack of yours.

 Because even though I know that fanny packs are totally “en vogue” right now, they still definitely make you look like a complete tourist.
 As does that selfie stick of doom that you may or may not be carrying.